 What Goes Where?

-Learning where different foods are stored and why this is important for food safety.
+Learn about where different foods are stored and why this is important for food safety

 P3–P5